amdegroot/pytorch-containers/README.md

 # pytorch-containers

-This repository aims to help former Torchies more seemlessly transition to the "Containerless" world of [PyTorch](https://github.com/pytorch/pytorch) by providing a list of PyTorch implementations of [Torch Table Layers](https://github.com/torch/nn/blob/master/doc/table.md).
+This repository aims to help former Torchies more seamlessly transition to the "Containerless" world of [PyTorch](https://github.com/pytorch/pytorch) by providing a list of PyTorch implementations of [Torch Table Layers](https://github.com/torch/nn/blob/master/doc/table.md).